DylDevs/YOLOv11/README.md

 # YOLOv11
-Ultralytics YOLOv11 for Torch Hub
+Ultralytics YOLOv11 for Torch Hub (All base files are property of Ultralytics)